datacite/blog/_posts/2016-10-13-citation-formatting-service-upgrade.md

 Using Docker has a few practical implications.
 Deploying the software in a production environment becomes much easier, thus enabling quick deployments of bug fixes and updates to  include new  citation styles.
 An additional advantage is that running the DOI Citation Formatter service in  development or production becomes much easier for other people and organizations.
 Using Docker, a single one-liner on your terminal can help you to achieve this:

 ```

-docker run -p 8000:80 crosscite/citeproc-doi-server
+$ docker run -p 8000:80 crosscite/citeproc-doi-server
 ```

 One can run Docker in any platform.
-Until recently Docker required Linux, but this spring [Docker for Mac ](https://docs.docker.com/engine/installation/mac/)and [Docker for Windows](https://docs.docker.com/engine/installation/windows/) was released and provides a nice wrapper around Docker so that the user experience is almost identical.
+Until recently Docker required Linux, but this spring [Docker for Mac ](https://docs.docker.com/engine/installation/mac/) and [Docker for Windows](https://docs.docker.com/engine/installation/windows/) was released and provides a nice wrapper around Docker so that the user experience is almost identical.
 Check the service [repository](https://github.com/crosscite/citeproc-doi-server) for further details regarding running the citation formatter service with Docker.

 DataCite  is in the e process of **Dockerizing** many of our services.
 We are already running seven other DataCite services with Docker and plan to migrate all DataCite services to the Docker platform.
 Deploying software with Docker is much simpler than manually installing software on a server or virtual machine; this setup also allows us to run multiple servers with the same software in different locations, providing redundancy in cases of service outages.